oasisprotocol/old-docs/quickstart.md

 2. Make sure you are in a secure location, and then `Click to reveal`.
 This will reveal your _private key_, which is used to access your wallet should never be shared with anyone
 3. Set your private key for use by the client using `oasis config profile.default private_key[=]"private key"`

-You can now test on Devnet 2.0, similar to the way you tested on the local chain but this time using `oasis test`.
+You can now deploy to Devnet 2.0, using `oasis deploy`.
 You will see the following output,

 ```